Butterflied chicken stuffed with ricotta, Parmesan and herbs, then grilled or baked.

 - 1/4 teaspoon paprika

 1 Butterfly the chicken: Rinse chicken and pat dry with paper towels.
 Butterfly the chicken by using poultry shears or a knife to cut along one side of the backbone.
 Cut along the other side and remove the backbone and tail.
-(See Serious Eats guide to spatchcocking chicken.)
+(See our guide to how to spatchcock or butterfly a chicken.)

 Spread the chicken open, skin side up.
 Press down on the chicken with the palms of your hands (or pound with your fists) to flatten the chicken.
-Skewer neck skin to back.
+Fold the wings under the chicken.

 2 Make ricotta Parmesan herb mixture: In a medium bowl, mix the ricotta, Parmesan cheese, egg, parsley, garlic, 2 teaspoons of chopped basil, and 1 teaspoon of chopped tarragon.